parke/lush/readme.txt

 repeatedly on the same string without ill effect.
 In other words: expand ( s ) == expand ( expand ( s ) ).

-When Lush executes a subprocess, '$$' will be collapsed to '$' immediately prior to execution of the command.
-This collapse only happens once.
+When lush.sh() executes a subprocess, '$$' will be collapsed to '$' immediately prior to execution of the command.
+This collapse only happens once, and it happens automatically.

 Note that an error will be raised if you tail call a function that expands one or more of its arguments.
 A tail call removes the parent function from the stack.
 This makes it impossible for expand() to find the required locals and _ENV.
 (Thankfully, Lua does remember that a tail call occurred.
-Therefore, expand() can at least detect the tail call and raise an error.
-Otherwise, the tail call would silently cause an incorrect expansion.)
+Therefore, expand() can at least detect that a tail call occured and consequently raise an error.
+If tail calls were undetectable, the tail call would silently cause an incorrect expansion.)

 ----  FUNCTIONS  ----